dahyeshon/Final-Report/README.md

    - fidor bank,
      -

-   - Kakao pay which is payment system of the most popular messenger in Korea, Kakao Talk
-     -
  ## 1.2 Accounting
    - Deloitte, an accounting system develped by itself, to make some change in accounting
      -